tiagopog/jsonapi-utils/README.md

 #### Params helpers

-JU brings helper methods as a shortcut to get values from permitted params based on the resource configuration.
+JU brings helper methods as a shortcut to get values from permitted params based on the resource's configuration.

 - `resource_params`:
   - Returns the permitted params present in the `attributes` JSON member;